Guyn/style/packages/output/README.md

 ## All settings

-If you want to use all Henris settings you can add the following code to your main scss file:
+If you want to use all Guyn settings you can add the following code to your main scss file:

 ```scss
 @import "~henris/custom-output";